pluralsh/documentation/pages/adding-new-application/plural-artifact-structure.md

 As mentioned in [Background on Application Installations](/adding-new-application/background-app-install), the Plural CLI creates a wrapper Helm chart and Terraform module for each installed application and inputs the user provided values for that installation.
-Some extra configuration files are necessary in the applications artifact for the Plural API to be able to understand:
+Some extra configuration files are necessary in the application's artifact for the Plural API to be able to understand:
 - the Helm charts and Terraform modules dependencies to run them through its templating engine
 - dependencies on other Plural artifacts
 - platform specific components and infrastructure configurations